juniper

 Medicinal Uses:

-The berries are rich in volatile oils, in particular terpinen-4-ol, which is reported to increase the rate of kidney filtration, which in turn increases urine flow whilst helping to flush out bacteria from the kidneys and bladder.
-This makes Juniper exceptionally useful in the treatment of urinary tract infections, with some patients reporting relief after just 24-72 hours of use.
-The British Pharmacopoeia even lists Juniper as a urinary tract disinfectant.
+The berries are rich in volatile oils, particularly terpinen-4-ol, which is thought to enhance kidney filtration and increase urine flow, potentially aiding in the removal of bacteria from the kidneys and bladder.
+This has led to the traditional use of juniper for supporting urinary tract health, with some people reporting benefits within 24-72 hours.
+The British Pharmacopoeia even recognizes juniper for its urinary tract support.

-The berries are currently being tested for their ability to fight liver cancer due to their high content of alpha-pinene compounds.
-They have also been used to relieve joint pain, toothaches, stomach problems, respiratory problems (including asthma), heart issues (including irregular heartbeat), and problems with the uterus.
+Current research is exploring the potential of juniper berries in fighting liver cancer due to their high content of alpha-pinene compounds.
+Traditionally, they have also been used to help with joint discomfort, toothaches, digestive issues, respiratory concerns (including asthma), heart health (including irregular heartbeat), and uterine health.

-In addition to these uses, many people believe that pure juniper berries can improve memory function.
+Many people also believe that pure juniper berries can support memory function.

 Harvesting Juniper Berries